 Bittersweet: Trick or Treat for Landscapers?

-There are three plants called "bittersweet," and I lay out all the facts about each of the three in this piece.
+There are three plants called "bittersweet," and I lay out all the facts about each of them in this piece.
 Oriental bittersweet is a poor choice for use in your landscaping, as it is invasive and inflicts severe damage on trees.
-When these vine plants coil around a tree trunk, they squeeze so hard that the disfigurement they cause remains...
+When these vine plants coil around a tree trunk, they squeeze so hard that the disfigurement they cause is lasting.

 Japanese honeysuckle is invasive in many areas, so you might want to learn about non-invasive alternatives.
 I offer some of those here, as well as detailed information about Hall's Japanese honeysuckle.
 Find out exactly what it is, and learn to distinguish it from a namesake plant.